Ebn meen fel mogtamaa: Production

 Actor Salah Mansour died during filming on January 19, 1979, requiring director Hassan al-Imam to edit down his role in the film.
 Mansour was admitted to the hospital in the Agouza neighborhood of Cairo and spent his last days beside his wife and his eldest son Majdi.
-According to her, his last words were “Do not cry, for I have lived my life and hate to see tears in your eyes, which I will not be able to behold after I die.”
-He was 56, and his widow was granted an unusually large pension given their modest means from President Anwar Sadat.
+According to her, his last words were "Do not cry, for I have lived my life and hate to see tears in your eyes, which I will not be able to behold after I die".
+He was 56, and his widow was granted an unusually large pension, given their modest means, by President Anwar Sadat.